 Fjord Cruise & Pulpit Rock Hike

-Combine two of Norway's most popular and scenic activities: a fjord cruise and hike up to Preikestolen (Pulpit Rock).
+Combine two of Norway's most popular and scenic activities: a fjord cruise and a hike up to Preikestolen (Pulpit Rock).
 You'll start with a picturesque cruise through Lysefjord, stretching 26 miles (42 km).
-Then make your way up a moderately difficult route to Pulpit Rock, which stands 650 meters (1,981 meters) off the ground at an impossibly perpendicular angle.
-Read More
+Then make your way up a moderately difficult route to Pulpit Rock, which stands 1,981 feet (604 m) off the ground at an impossibly perpendicular angle.
+Read more

 How to Craft the Perfect Fjord Itinerary